UlfBierkaemper/dart_scanf/README.md

 ## Notes

-Being an old-fashioned C programmer, I have been using "scanf"-like functions all my life.
+Being an old-fashioned C programmer, I have been using *scanf*-like functions all my life.

 When I got into *Dart/Flutter*, I started to love this language and concepts more and more.
 But regular expressions *(RegEx)* are still unlearnable for people like me,